A sparse optimization approach to infinite infimal convolution regularization: Illustrative applications and numerics

 Our method outperforms them in terms of the PSNR and visual quality.
 Secondly, we compare our method to approaches that are aware of preferred directions in the image: directional TV \cite{kongskov2019directional} and directional TGV \cite{kongskov2019directional}.
 In this case, we achieve slightly worse performance in terms of PSNR and visual quality.

 This is due to the fact that TV and TGV regularization produce better reconstructions than the (isotropic) fractional Laplacian when the ground truths exhibit piecewise constant behavior \cite{bartels2020parameter}.
 Therefore, for images like the bamboo fence, we cannot expect to outperform directional TV and directional TGV.
 However, we remark that, in contrast to \cite{kongskov2019directional} our method is able to select automatically the directions of the anisotropies of the image that are encoded into the output measure $\sigma \in \mathcal{M}_+(S)$.
 Figure \ref{fig:convfence} shows the directions selected by our algorithm and the convergence plot of the residual.
-As expected, the selected $s \in [0,\pi]$ concentrate around $\frac{\pi}{4}$ and we again observe a sublinear convergence rate for the residual.
+As expected, the selected $s \in [0,\pi]$ concentrate around $\frac{\pi}{4}$ and we again observe a sublinear convergence rate for the residual.\\ \textbf{Computational time:} For this experiment, Algorithm \ref{alg:anisalgorithm} terminates in $12245.31$ seconds.
+In comparison, standard numerical implementations of TV and TGV regularization for denoising terminate in $9$ seconds and $29$ seconds, respectively \cite{kongskov2019directional}.
+Implementations of Directional TV and Directional TGV are also much faster and terminate in $12$ seconds and $37$ seconds \cite{kongskov2019directional}. \\ The computational time for adaptively searching in the continuous space of directions is starting to be prohibitive for images of this resolution, also in comparison with non-adaptive methods.
+However, we would like to remark that a careful optimization of our algorithm could lead to much faster computational times.
+Moreover, it would be possible to include acceleration steps and better insertion procedures, c.f.
+Section \ref{sec:inss}, that would allow to ease the computational burden of the algorithm making it also applicable to more diverse imaging tasks.